-Personal Profile Analysis (PPA) is a behavioural profile that provides a non-critical behavioural analysis of a person, designed to emphasize his or her strengths.
+Personal Profile Analysis (PPA) is a behavioural profile that provides a non-critical behavioural analysis of a person, designed to emphasise his or her strengths.

 When completing a PPA there are no right or wrong answers and you cannot pass or fail.
 Your response will highlight specific strengths and provide meaningful information to help you meet the demands of your environment, be it in the workplace, classroom or in sporting pursuits.